-The Wireless Broadband Router is equipped with eight LEDs on the front panel as described in the table below (from left to right) :
+The Wireless Broadband Router is equipped with seven LEDs on the front panel as described in the table below:

-LEDs Function Color Status Description Description Ф Power Green Off No power is supplied to the unit.
+LEDs Function Color Status Description Ů/PWR Power Green Off No power is supplied to the unit.
 Solid Power is connected to the unit.
-WLAN Wireless Ready/ Green Off WLAN interface is not initialized properly.
-Activity On WLAN interface is initialized properly and ready.
-Blinking Transmitting/receiving packets to/from WLAN interface.
-LAN 1-4 LAN port Status Green (100 Mbps) Off Power is off or no Ethernet device is connected.
+WLAN Wireless LAN Port Green Off WLAN interface is not initialized properly.
+Ready/Activity On WLAN interface is initialized properly and ready.
+Blinking Transmitting/receiving packets on the WLAN port.
+LAN 1-4 LAN Port Status Green (100 Mbps) Off Power is off or no Ethernet device is connected.
+On Ethernet device is connected.

-LEDs Function Color Status Description Orange (10 Mbps) Slowly blinking Ethernet device is connected.
-Quickly blinking Transmitting/receiving packets on the LAN port.
+LEDs Function Color Status Description Green (10 Mbps) Blinking Transmitting/receiving packets on the LAN port.
 WAN WAN Port Status Green Off Power is off or no broadband device is connected.
-Slowly blinking Broadband device is connected.
-Quickly blinking Transmitting/receiving packets on the WAN port.
-Connected Green Off Indicates the WAN port does not yet obtain an IP address.
-On Indicates the WAN port successfully obtains an IP address.
+On Broadband device is connected.
+Blinking Transmitting/receiving packets on the WAN port.